BenBals/x.js/README.md

 - changes will apply to all dom elements that match the selector or to the one at the index ```index``` if provided (and available on the specific function)
 - you can chain functions that don't return anything (-> marks return value)
 - if you don't want to pass an optional argument just don't pass it (DO NOT pass null or undefined)
+- if the function return anything it will **always** return array with all the values when you don't provide an index

 ## functions